-The advance purchase of tickets online is strongly recommended for visiting the zoo.
+The advance purchase of tickets online is mandatory for visiting the zoo, including for zoo members.
 You will have up to 24 hours before the date of your visit to change your reservation if necessary.

-Wearing a mask is mandatory inside the main pavillion at all times for all our visitors aged 10 years and older.
+Wearing a mask is mandatory inside the main pavillion at all times for all our visitors aged 10 years and older (suggested for visitors under 10 years old).
+Wearing a mask or face-cover is also mandatory in the outdoor pathways at all times.
 Visitors who refuse to comply with these regulations will unfortunately have to leave the premises.
 Masks are available for sale at the ticket office if necessary.
-Wearing a mask is not mandatory in the zoo's outdoor pathways, but we ask that you make sure to respect the 2 meters physical distancing from other visitors and employees, for everyone's safety.

 Observe the cough etiquette.
 If you have symptoms of Covid-19 or have been in contact with an infected person, postpone your visit to another day.

-Hand washing stations are available at the main pavilion, as well as on site throughout the zoo.
-Please wash your hands upon arrival, and as soon as necessary during your visit.
+Hand washing stations are available at the main pavilion.
+Please wash your hands upon arrival, and as soon you're coming back indoors.

 The whole visit takes place outside, as we temporarily closed our indoor exhibits.
 Please note that we do not reimburse in case of bad weather (rain, snow or ice).